 Where CURRENT_MAYA_PROJECT is your currently active maya project.
 The output directory should be an existing directory within your current project - usually 'scenes' or 'renderScenes' unless you have created another one yourself.

-Also, if you only need to render one pass at a time, you can stick with your original scene file - just apply a render pass, render, set another pass, render, etc. If you apply a pass to your scene and save it, then it will remain setup for that pass if you perform a batch render using that scene file too.
+The only reason why you would need to use the Create Render Pass Scenes function is if you wish to render all your passes together on a render farm.
+If you only need to render one thing at a time, you can stick with your original scene file - just apply a render pass, render, set another pass, render, etc. If you apply a pass to your scene and save it, then it will remain setup for that pass if you perform a batch render using that scene file too.

 addRenderPass [-edit INDEX] -name PASSNAME